H7O/DB2RestAPI/README.md

 ### Advanced Features

-**Optional Stores**: Mark stores as optional to prevent failures if a secondary storage location is unavailable:
+**Optional Stores**: Mark stores (local or SFTP) as optional to prevent failures if a secondary storage location is unavailable:
 ```xml
 <local_file_store>
   <backup>